lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Allocates memory from the native heap.
+Allocates memory from the native heap (if the target register is a pointer) or from the GC currently in use (if the target register is a reference or a vector).

 This operation allocates memory for a single fixed-size value.
-Thus, the the amount of memory allocated is the size of the element type of the target register.
+Thus, the the amount of memory allocated is the size of the element type of the target register (for vectors, this includes all elements).

 If the requested amount of memory could not be allocated, a null pointer is assigned to the target register; otherwise, the pointer to the allocated